TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 After installing the extension, we can create our first products in the backend.

-Like shown in image 4-2, we create a sys folder to store the products (see 1 in figure 4-2).
+As shown in image 4-2, we create a sys folder to store the products (see 1 in figure 4-2).
 Let's create some items: (see 2 in figure 4-2 and 3 in 4-3).

 .. figure:: /Images/4-FirstExtension/figure-4-2.png